-- Award Snub: Roger Ebert and other critics felt Louis Gossett Jr. deserved a Best Supporting Actor nomination, having to act convincingly under a crapton of prosthetic makeup.
-In addition, the film's visual effects, makeup effects that helped create the Drac race and screenplay writing did not get nominations neither.
+- Award Snub: Roger Ebert and other critics felt Louis Gossett Jr. deserved an Academy Award nomination for Best Supporting Actor, having to act convincingly under a crapton of prosthetic makeup.
+In addition, the film's visual effects, makeup effects that helped create the Drac race, and screenplay writing did not get nominations either.

 - Awesome Music: One of Maurice Jarre's best.